 First IceStock concert at McMurdo.

 This event was created by Dane Paul Terry, little did he know at the time that it would continue to be a major cultural event to this present day.
 Oh, I was at Pole so obviously I couldn't go.
 With thanks to Jim Mastro.

 First VXE-6 C-130 wheeled "blue ice runway" landing on the Mill Glacier near Plunket Point (confluence of the Mill and Beardmore Glaciers) (26 January).The site was studied for use by large aircraft with cargo for the new Pole construction.
 The test landing (which NSF essentially had to order VXE-6 to do, as they were leery) provided data for the eventual development of the Pegasus runway.
 I'd visited the site as part of NSF's blue ice runway study.
 This photo, by Malcolm Mellor, is found in Charles Swithinbank's December 1991 CRREL report Potential Airfield Sites in Antarctica for Wheeled Aircraft (available here).
 The report addresses 93 potential sites, including Union Glacier (now being used by ANI / ALE).

 Above-ground construction of the "McMurdo Station Science Facility" underway.

 The upper two pods of what would later be named the Crary Science and Engineering Center (CSEC) were framed out when I showed up in November 1989 and took this photo.
 The first portion of it would be enclosed that season.
-I took this photo in late February from near the main entrance of the old biolab (Eklund Biological Center/EBC) next to the Chalet Here are more photos including a few from the 1988-89 season.
+I took this photo from near the main entrance of the old biolab (Eklund Biological Center/EBC) next to the Chalet Here are more photos including a few from the 1988-89 season.